Home > Apparel

 Regardless of whether the pants are straight-leg or slim, a good pair is one that follows the human form and doesn’t bag out after repeated washings, or bloat when packed with your phone and keys.
 The length should fit your inseam or run longer so you can roll them up or get them tailored.

 Almost every pant on our list has a great fit.
 If they didn’t, we’ve shared the cons.
-Both the Jetty’s and UNIONBAY’s pants ran a little long.
-On the other end, Municipal’s Overland Cargo is short by design and is only available in one length.
-Both Eddie Bauer and Orvis offer a variety of inseams for a dialed fit (from 30″ to 34″).
+Both Jetty’s and UNIONBAY’s pants ran a little long.
+Proof is long by design and is only available in one length, but they are intended to be hemmed at the tailor.
+Both Eddie Bauer and Mountain Khakis offer a variety of inseams for a dialed fit (from 30″ to 36″).
+To dial in the fit of the waist for models with belt loops, we typically try to find a travel and adventure-friendly belt that allows us to get through TSA without needing to remove it.

 (Photo/Emily Malone)